wunderio/charts/silta-cluster/README.md

 The 100% Open Source, Enterprise-Grade, Amazon S3 Compatible Object Storage.
 This is an optional component for csi-rclone storage plugin.
 MinIO project: https://min.io/

+#### Instana agent

+Instana is an APM solution built for microservices, see more details on the official chart: https://github.com/helm/charts/tree/master/stable/instana-agent